Interactivity

 -

-Only text and shape elements, and groups of text and/or shape elements can become clickable buttons.A group of elements that includes a media element, such as a video, cannot be interactive.
+Only text and shape elements, and groups of text and/or shape elements can become buttons.A group of elements that includes a media element, such as a video, cannot be interactive.

 Pro tip:If you'd like to simulate interactivity for an element that isn't text or a shape, like a media element, you can place a shape on top of the media element, and adjust the transparency of the fill color of the shape to 0%.